TYPICAL STUDENT BACKGROUNDS

 Dr. Nima Dinyari, Director of Optical Materials & Devices Track, Knight Campus Graduate Internship Program

-Dr. Bryan Boggs, Associate Professor, Dept of Physics University of Oregon
+Dr. Bryan Smith, Associate Professor, Dept of Physics University of Oregon

-Dr. Brian Smith, Senior Lecturer, Dept of Physics, University of Oregon
+Dr. Brian Boggs, Senior Lecturer, Dept of Physics, University of Oregon

 Dr. Shannon Mayer, Professor, Dept of Physics, University of Portland